Lukas-Fohl/goFind/readme.md

  - read from piped input
 <br></br>
  - search recursive in dir for file content (with limit)
+ - search given file-list
 <br></br>
  - check for exact input
  - check for fuzzy input
  - check for letters in line
  - check with/with out case sensitive
+ - check only for first occurrance
 <br></br>
 - output with and without color/info
+- output ony path of pattern

 ### Flags: